ultralytics/ultralytics/docs/en/datasets/segment/crack-seg.md

 ![Dataset sample image](https://github.com/RizwanMunawar/RizwanMunawar/assets/62513924/40ccc20a-9593-412f-b028-643d4a904d0e)

-- This image illustrates a sample of image object segmentation, showcasing annotated bounding boxes with masks around identified objects.
-The dataset encompasses a diverse range of images captured in various locations, environments, and densities, serving as a comprehensive resource for the development of models tailored to this specific task.
+- This image presents an example of image object segmentation, featuring annotated bounding boxes with masks outlining identified objects.
+The dataset includes a diverse array of images taken in different locations, environments, and densities, making it a comprehensive resource for developing models designed for this particular task.

-- The example showcases the variety and complexity of the data in the Crack segmentation dataset and highlights the importance of high-quality data for computer vision tasks.
+- The example underscores the diversity and complexity found in the Crack segmentation dataset, emphasizing the crucial role of high-quality data in computer vision tasks.

 ## Citations and Acknowledgments